 Use this type of information to determine what is influencing a worker's thinking and/or behavior, and design interventions accordingly.
 Depending on your situation, you may wish to consult with a diversity expert to assist in the development and interpretation of the questionnaire.
 Ideally, it should yield valuable data you can use to train supervisors, and to structure employee training and communications.
 It's useful, as well, to involve some of your ethnically diverse employees in the design of the questionnaire.
-Additional input comes from a series of structured interviews with a cross-section of the population.
+Through the Topf process, additional input comes from a series of structured interviews with a cross-section of the population by interviewers who understand diversity and can reach people in a non-threatening and respectful way.
 The data help support the information gained through assessment questionnaires.

 Remember that diversity goes well beyond national origin.
-All employees arrive at your gate molded by a unique combination of influences -- parents and family, socio-economic background, education, religion, sports, the military, etc. Their approach to risk-taking, tendency to comply with rules, and degree of concern for their co-workers varies greatly as a result of these factors, not merely cultural background.
+All employees arrive at your gate molded by a unique combination of influences -- parents and family, socio-economic background, education, religion, regional areas in their countries, sports, the military, etc. Their approach to risk-taking, tendency to comply with rules, and degree of concern for their coworkers varies greatly as a result of these factors, not merely cultural background, language or nationality.
 Your assessment document must capture these differences as well.

 Once the assessment is complete, the really hard work begins: designing and implementing programs that bring your workforce -- despite its diversity -- together in common purpose.
-If you've been successful, the differences that once separated the employees fade from importance and are replaced by a shared vision regarding safety, health, and environmental responsibility, as well as goals and strategies for prevention.
+If you've been successful, the differences that once separated the employees fade from importance and are replaced by a shared common vision regarding safety, health, and environmental responsibility, as well as goals and strategies for prevention.
 Profoundly diverse individuals with different values, beliefs, and backgrounds are unified in their belief in the importance of accident, injury, and incident prevention.

-Language is another key factor in your efforts to manage and benefit from diversity.
-Nuances of meaning can be lost, and interpretations can vary greatly based on a slight difference in translation or understanding.
+Language is another key factor, one that is commonly misunderstood, in your efforts to manage and benefit from diversity.
+Nuances of meaning can be lost, often a literal translation leads to misunderstandings and interpretations can vary greatly based on a slight difference in translation or understanding.
 It's essential that, as a manager, you provide the necessary tools to bridge the language barrier.
-That can include providing translators for safety training sessions, and using specialized MSDS and labeling programs that focus on images or pictographs rather than words.
+That can include providing translators (who are familiar with the terminology and concepts used in safety programs) for safety training sessions, and using specialized MSDS and labeling programs that focus on images or pictographs rather than words.